The Majestic 11 Churches of Lalibela: A Spiritual Odyssey

 spiritual realms.

-11. Church of Holy Bread / Bete Lehem: Symbolizing the spiritual nourishment of communion, this small
+11. Church of Holy Bread / Bete Lehem: Symbolising the spiritual nourishment of communion, this small

 but deeply significant church reflects the sacred tradition of breaking bread,